pnidoni/Docs/Database.md

 DECLARE @Path varchar(1000)='C:\eCommerce\Eol_Latest_Backup\Eol.bak'
 RESTORE FILELISTONLY FROM DISK=@Path

-RESTORE DATABASE [databaseName]
+-- Restore the db using the LogicalName of the Data and Log file from bak file RESTORE DATABASE [databaseName]
 FROM DISK = @path WITH  FILE = 1,
 MOVE @logicalNameOfDataFileRetrievedFromPrevCommand TO @fullPathOfTheDirectoryWhereYouWantToSaveTheMdfAndLogFile +'\dbname.mdf',